Indonesian art: Painting

-Prominent Indonesian painters in 20th century includes Basuki Abdullah, Lee Man Fong, Willem Jan Pieter van der Does, Ida Bagus Made, Dullah, Affandi, Misbach Tamrin, Amrus.
+Prominent Indonesian painters in 20th century includes Basuki Abdullah, Lee Man Fong, Willem Jan Pieter van der Does, Ida Bagus Made, Dullah, Affandi, Misbach Tamrin, and Amrus.

 Sculpture

 Megalithic sculptures have been discovered in several sites in Indonesia.
 Subsequently, tribal art has flourished within the culture of Nias, Batak, Asmat, Dayak and Toraja.
 Wood and stone are common materials used as the media for sculpting among these tribes.

 Between the 8th to 15th century, Javanese civilization has developed a refined stone sculpting art and architecture which was influenced by Hindu-Buddhist Dharmic civilization.
 The celebrated example is the temples of Borobudur and Prambanan.
-The Shailendra reign of Kingdom of Mataram has produced multiple temples also with its refined sculpture of Hindu and Buddhist deities.
-A fine example includes the Buddhas image of Borobudur with its serene expression, Vairocana flanked by Padmapani and Vajrapani in Mendut temple, also Hindu pantheon of Shiva Mahadewa, Brahma, Vishnu, Ganesha, Durga, Agastya and Nandi in Prambanan temple compound.
-The Prajnaparamita of Java is a masterpiece of Javanese classical Hindu-Buddhist art, created in 13th century Singhasari, East Java.
+The Shailendra reign of Kingdom of Mataram has also produced multiple temples with its refined sculpture of Hindu and Buddhist deities.
+A fine example is the Buddhas image of Borobudur with its serene expression, Vairocana flanked by Padmapani and Vajrapani in Mendut temple, also Hindu pantheon of Shiva Mahadewa, Brahma, Vishnu, Ganesha, Durga, Agastya and Nandi in Prambanan temple compound.
+The Prajnaparamita of Java is a masterpiece of Javanese classical Hindu-Buddhist art, created in 13th century Singhasari in East Java.

 The art of wood carving is quite well-developed in Indonesia.
 Other than tribal art woodcarvings of Asmat, Dayak, Nias, and Toraja area is well known for its refined wood carving culture; they are Jepara in Central Java, and Bali.
 Mas village near Ubud in Bali is renowned for their wood carving art.
 Balinese woodcarving today has a sustained tourist market in Bali.

 Cinema

-Cinema production in Indonesia was pioneered in 1926 Dutch East Indies film Loetoeng Kasaroeng, a silent film which was an adaptation of the Sundanese legend.
-Indonesian film industry reached its peak in the 1980s before suffering a significant decline in both quality and quantity in the 1990s.
-In the 2000s Indonesian film began to be revived and in the 2010s it became a growing industry; in 2005 Indonesian film production numbered only 33 and in 2014 it increased to 99 films a year.
-In recent years Indonesian films, especially silat fighting action genre, has gained worldwide attention.
-Particularly after the popularity of The Raid series.
+The first film produced in Indonesia was the 1926 Dutch East Indies film Loetoeng Kasaroeng, a silent film which was an adaptation of the Sundanese legend of the same name.
+The Indonesian film industry reached its peak in the 1980s before suffering a significant decline in both quality and quantity in the 1990s.
+In the 2000s, Indonesian film began to be revived, and in the 2010s, it became a growing industry again: In 2005 the Indonesian film industry produced 33 films, whereas in 2014 it had increased to 99 films per year.
+In recent years, Indonesian films, especially the genre of silat action movies, have gained worldwide attention, particularly with the popularity of The Raid series.